The Churches of Britain and Ireland

 Abbeydale, Sheffield, South Yorkshire - see Sheffield.

-Abbeyleix, County Laois, Holy Rosary Church (R.C.). © Joseph Cantwell.
+Abbeyleix, County Laois, Holy Rosary Church (R.C.).

 Abbeytown, Cumbria, St. Mary.
 The parish church is the remaining fragment (the nave) of Holme Cultram Abbey (Cistercian).
 It was severely damaged by a fire on 9 June 2006.
 NY 1772 5082. © Steve Bulman.
 Link.
 Grade I listed.
 The Methodist Church was originally Wesleyan.
 NY 1726 5076. © Steve Bulman.
 Link.
 The church was offered for sale in late 2018 or early 2019, and an Estate Agents notice (no longer available), said it was built in 1869, although another source says 1858.
-The 1937-61 1" O.S. map marks the site of St. Cuthbert's Chapel on the south bank of the River Waver, at NY 1719 5174.
+The 1937-61 1" O.S. map marks the site of St. Christian's Chapel on the south bank of the River Waver, at NY 1719 5174.
 It would have stood somewhere near the distant hedge-line as seen in this 2011 Streetview.
+Link.
 Rob Kinnon-Brettle advises that there is known to have been a Salvation Army presence in the village in 1890, location unknown.

 Abbots Ann, Hampshire, St. Mary. © Frank Riddle at http://hampshirecam.co.uk.